 Health

-‘So Lonely’: Opening Up Eases Loneliness In Cities
+‘So Lonely’: Opening Up Eases Loneliness in Cities

 ‘So lonely’ is a compendium of artistic interventions in public spaces, which intends to listen to how citizens go about loneliness in Munich.
 All leads to a closing participatory theater to advance action against social isolation.